AdrianMoldoveanu/Cooking-Frenzy/README.md

-# Welcome to Cooking Frenzy
+# Cooking Frenzy

+# Description

-A full stack CRUD application that allows users to register and log in to create, edit, update and delete recipes.
+- A full stack CRUD application that allows users to register and log in to create, edit, update and delete recipes.

-This application uses Python on the back-end with the Flask web framework, and uses MongoDB for the database.
+- This application uses Python on the back-end with the Flask web framework, and uses MongoDB for the database.

-For the front-end it uses Materialize with some custom CSS.
+- For the front-end it uses Materialize with some custom CSS.

-Built for Milestone Project 3 in the Full Stack Software Development Course at Code Institute for the Data Centric Development module.
+- Built for Milestone Project 3 in the Full Stack Software Development Course at Code Institute for the Data Centric Development module.

-The live project can be viewed [here](https://cooking-frenzy.herokuapp.com/).
+- The live project can be viewed [here](https://cooking-frenzy.herokuapp.com/).

-## UX
+# UX

-This application was built to allow users create and share recipes, as well as updating and deleting them as necessary.
+- This application was built to allow users create and share recipes, as well as updating and deleting them as necessary.

-The application provides a registration page for new users to register on the site, and a log in page to sign in after they have registered.
+- The application provides a registration page for new users to register on the site, and a log in page to sign in after they have registered.

-Any visitor can browse the recipes created on the site but only logged in users can add, edit and delete recipes.
+- Any visitor can browse the recipes created on the site but only logged in users can add, edit and delete recipes.

-The search feature offers searching by category, recipe name, ingredients or author.
+- The search feature offers searching by category, recipe name, ingredients or author.